Holocaust trains: Journey and point of arrival

+Polish forced labourers and Soviet prisoners of war were transported in similar poor conditions, also resulting in many deaths.

-At times, the Germans did not have enough filled cars ready to start a major shipment of Jews to the camps, so the victims were kept locked inside overnight at layover yards.
+At times, the Germans did not have enough Jews to fill an entire train's worth of wagons, so the victims were kept locked inside overnight at layover yards.
 The Holocaust trains also waited for military trains to pass.
 An average transport took about four days.
 The longest transport of the war, from Corfu, took 18 days.
-When the train arrived at the camp and the doors were opened, everyone was already dead.

 The SS built three extermination camps in occupied Poland specifically for Operation Reinhard: Bełżec, Sobibór, and Treblinka.
-They were fitted with identical mass killing installations disguised as communal shower rooms.
+They were fitted with identical mass-killing installations disguised as communal shower rooms.
 In addition, gas chambers were developed in 1942 at the Majdanek concentration camp, and at Auschwitz II-Birkenau.
 In the German-occupied USSR, at the Maly Trostenets extermination camp, shootings were used to kill victims in the woods.
 At Chełmno, victims were killed in gas vans, whose redirected exhaust fed into sealed compartments at the rear of the vehicle.
 These were used at Maly Trostenets as well.
 Neither of these two camps had international rail connections; therefore, the trains stopped at the nearby Łódź Ghetto and Minsk Ghetto, respectively.
 From there, the prisoners were taken by trucks.
 At Treblinka, Belzec, and Sobibor, the killing mechanism consisted of a large internal-combustion engine delivering exhaust fumes to gas chambers through pipes.
 At Auschwitz and Majdanek, the gas chambers relied on Zyklon B pellets of hydrogen cyanide, poured through vents in the roof from cans sealed hermetically.

 Once off the transports, the prisoners were split by category.
-The old, the young, the sick and the infirm were sometimes separated for immediate death by shooting, while the rest were prepared for the gas chambers.
+The old, the young, the sick, and the infirm were sometimes separated for immediate death by shooting, while the rest were prepared for the gas chambers.
 In a single 14-hour workday, 12,000 to 15,000 people would be killed at any one of these camps.
 The capacity of the crematoria at Birkenau was 20,000 bodies per day.